Abiodun001-world/ice-cream-app/README.md

 #  Ice Cream Cream App

 The Ice Cream Cream Station is a web application project built with HTML, CSS, and JavaScript(turned it into a react library).
 It serves as a practice project to enhance your front-end development skills and JavaScript programming.
-The project focuses on creating a simple application to count the number of people entering an ice cream shop.
+The project focuses on creating a simple application to count the number of people entering an ice cream shop,inspired by a project at the Scrimba.

 ## Table of Contents